cedar-policy/rfcs/text/0101-policy-store-specification.md

 - `configuration_endpoint`: Endpoint URL where the issuer publishes its configuration, including the location of the JWKS endpoints for token verification.

 **Token metadata fields:**
 The `token_metadata` object contains configuration for different token types that this issuer can mint.
-Three token types are RESERVED: `access_token`, `id_token`, and `userinfo_token`.
-The following claims for these token types are also RESERVED:
+Each token type is identified by a domain-chosen name (such as "access_token", "id_token", "refresh_token", etc.) which serves as a semantic short name that PDPs can use to reference this specific token type.
+The token type name becomes a key in the `token_metadata` object, and its value contains the configuration for that token type.

+For each token type, the following configuration fields are available:

+- `entity_type_name`: REQUIRED - The Cedar entity type name that represents this token type in Cedar policies.
+This is required for mapping tokens to policies.
 - `trusted`: OPTIONAL - Boolean flag indicating whether tokens of this type from this issuer should be trusted by the PDP.
 When `false`, tokens are rejected during validation.
-- `entity_type_name`: The Cedar entity type name that represents this token type in Cedar policies.
-This allows policies to reference tokens as Cedar entities (e.g., `context.token_collection[0].location == "miami"`).
 - `required_claims`: OPTIONAL - Array of JWT claim names that must be present in tokens of this type for them to be considered valid.
 Missing required claims will cause token validation to fail.

 ##### Extensibility

 The trusted issuer configuration is extensible beyond the fields shown in the sample.
 PDPs may define additional fields as long as the PDP implementation understands how to interpret them.
-Common extensions include:
+Extensions may include:

 - **Custom token validation rules**: Additional validation logic specific to the issuer
 - **Claim mapping configurations**: Mapping JWT claims to Cedar entity attributes for normalization